 You should also consider saving a larger amount for a longer-term emergency, such as unemployment or going through an unexpected medical event.
-Experts often recommend having between three and six months of your expenses on hand for these type of situations.
+Experts often recommend having between three and six months of your expenses on hand for these types of situations.

 Estimate Your Retirement Needs

 A smart way to think about your 401(k) contribution is to figure out how much money you expect to need once you reach retirement.
-Many financial experts recommend the 4% rule.
+Many financial advisors recommend the 4% rule.
 That refers to withdrawing 4% of your total savings each year of retirement.

 Let’s look at this theory with some example numbers.

 If you have $1 million in savings, you should be able to withdraw 4% of that each year and have enough to last you through your retirement.
 That comes to $40,000 a year.
-For some people, that may be plenty to live off of, and for others it may be a stretch.
+For some people, that may be plenty to live off of, and for others, it may be a stretch.

 Play around with the numbers to figure out your savings goal, then pop some numbers into a retirement calculator to determine the annual amount you should be squirreling away.
 You can also experiment with how early or late you want to retire by and how much you expect from Social Security.

 Remember that you may not need the same amount of money you live off of now by the time you retire.
 It all depends on what you want to do when you retire and what type of expenses you might need then.
-Take a holistic approach on both saving and reducing expenses to determine exactly how much you’ll need.
+Take a holistic approach to both saving and reducing expenses to determine exactly how much you’ll need.